astynate/Instend-Cloud/README.md

 # [Instend][exider] — The best place for your memories.

-Welcome to Instend — the best place for your memories.
-This service provide an ability to store and exchange your photos, music and GNC currency only in one place.
-Also you can blog, chat keep all sorted in collections!
+Welcome to Instend!
+The service provides the ability to store and exchange your photos, music and GNC currency in just one place.
+You can also blog, chat, store everything in collections!

 [![Preview of Exider][preview_image]][preview_image_url]